 - Parts of the hypothalamus are removed

 You may have mild symptoms when you are under physical stress.
-Each person has symptoms in a different way.
-These are the most common symptoms:
+Each person’s symptoms

 - Dark skin (Addison's disease only)

 - Bluish-black color around the nipples, mouth, rectum, scrotum, or vagina (Addison's